zulip/zulip/help/self-hosted-billing.md

 ### Education pricing

-Organizations operated by individual educators (for example, a professor teaching one or more classes) are generally eligible for a free Community plan.
+Organizations operated by individual educators (for example, a professor teaching one or more classes) are generally eligible for [the Community plan](#free-community-plan).

-Departments and other institutions using Zulip are eligible for discounted education pricing.
+Departments and other institutions using Zulip with students are eligible for discounted education pricing.
+Other educational uses (e.g., by teaching staff or university IT) may qualify for [non-profit pricing](#non-profit-pricing).

 - **For-profit education pricing**:
     - **Basic plan**: $0.50 per user per month